 In 2016, two researchers shared the same question: what is the uptake of and barriers to human papillomavirus (HPV) vaccination?

-Grants are available to Instructors and Assistant, Associate, and Full Professors at the University of Minnesota from within and beyond the Academic Health Center.
+Grants are available to Instructors and Assistant, Associate, and Full Professors at the University of Minnesota from within and beyond the health sciences.
 Prior global health research experience is not required.
 Each application may have a single UMN PI or a team of two co-PIs consisting of a UMN faculty member and an international expert.
 In the case of a single UMN PI, there must be at least one international co-investigator.
 Each faculty member may submit only one application as a PI.
 However, there is no limit to the number of applications on which a faculty member could participate as a co-investigator.

-Required elements of the proposal:
+Required Elements of the Proposal